top of page

 • Freeway Bridge: Combination of large structural elements and noise prevents other commercial uses above or below from being desirable or affordable

-• Autonomous Freeway Bridge: Leaves plenty of room for parking and other commercial structures to both use the space underneath and give structural integrity to the autonomous freeway
+• Autonomous Freeway Bridge: Could create quiet and spacious enough places for parking and other commercial structures to use the space underneath

 bottom of page